 Your heart is a vital organ.
-It is a muscle that pumps blood to all parts of your body.
+It’s a muscle that pumps blood to all parts of your body.
 The blood pumped by your heart provides your body with the oxygen and nutrients it needs to function.
 Normally, this pumping (your heartbeat) is controlled by your heart’s electrical system.

 Sometimes, your heart’s electrical system may not work properly because of cardiovascular disease, chemicals in your blood (including some medicines) or sometimes for no known reason.
 Changes in your heart’s electrical system can cause abnormal heart rhythms called ‘arrhythmias’.

 Arrhythmias are a disturbed rhythm of your heartbeat.
 There are many kinds of arrhythmias.
 Some may cause your heart to skip or add a beat now and again, but have no effect on your general health or ability to lead a normal life.

-Immediately call triple zero (000) and ask for an ambulance if you feel pain or discomfort (pressure, heaviness or tightness) in your chest, neck, jaw, arms, back or shoulders, or if you feel nauseous, a cold sweat, dizzy or short of breath, lasting for more than 10 minutes.
+Immediately call triple zero (000) and ask for an ambulance if you feel any of these : pain or discomfort (pressure, heaviness or tightness) in your chest, neck, jaw, arms, back or shoulders, or if you feel nauseous, a cold sweat, dizzy or short of breath, lasting for more than 10 minutes.

 How your heart works

 Your heart has a right side and a left side, separated by a wall.
 Each side has a small collecting chamber (atrium), which leads into a large pumping chamber (ventricle).
 There are four chambers – the left atrium and right atrium (upper chambers), and the left ventricle and right ventricle (lower chambers).

 Normally, the upper chambers of your heart (the atria) contract (squeeze) first and push blood into the lower chambers (the ventricles).
-The ventricles then contract – the right ventricle pumping blood to your lungs and the left ventricle pumping blood to the rest of your body.
+The ventricles then contract – the right ventricle pumping blood to your lungs (to become oxygenated) and the left ventricle pumping blood to the rest of your body.